 Self-exploration and honest communication can help you make choices about whether or not to stay with your ex-boyfriend.
 In order to make the relationship work, both you and your partner's needs should be considered.
 Are you are both willing to work towards those ever-changing goals together?
 If not, you may decide it is time to cut your losses and move on.

 You mentioned that you are worried about being devastated — why do you expect to feel this way?
 Are there any positive feelings that could come from ending the relationship?
 Do you have the support of friends or family to help you during this potentially challenging time?
 You could also consider seeking the support of a counselor; someone who is not closely tied to the situation and can offer and objective point of view.
-If you are a Columbia University student, you can make an appointment at Counseling and Psychological Services by calling X4-2878.

 Identifying your needs may help you to make important decisions, as well as encourage future healthy relationships, with or without your ex-boyfriend.